SIRS & Incidents

 What the SIRS & Incidents module does.

-Incident Register with Auto-Classification
+Incident Register with Guided Classification

 Deadline Countdown & Escalation